marcwieland95/documentation/controllers.md

 <a name="introduction"></a>
 ## [Introduction](#introduction)

-Controllers oranize your application logic into classes to which you can refer directly from routes and ajaxes.
+Controllers organize your application logic into classes to which you can refer directly from routes and ajaxes.
 All controllers are stored inside `app\Http\Controllers` directory.

 Each one controller should extend base `Assely\Routing\Controller` class in order to have access to addional properties like `Illuminate\Http\Request`.